-- Browse Folder: Opens the browse dialog where you can select which folder you would like to browse. - Browse Home: Navigates to your home Pictures folder. - Browse Desktop: Navigates to your desktop. - Add Cataloged Folder: Lets you choose a folder to add to the Cataloged Folders section of the Folders pane. - Copy to My Catalogs: Copy or move a group of selected photos to a specific cataloged folder. - Remove Cataloged Folder: Removes the selected folder from the Cataloged Folders pane. - Manage Extras: Opens the Extras Manager for importing and exporting Resize presets. - Quick Export: Saves the current image in Photoshop, TIFF, JPEG or PNG format. - Resize Single Image: Opens the selected file in Resize's Single Image mode. - Send to (list): Sends your image to the selected application in the list. - Group RAW Plus JPG: Stacks RAW and JPG pairs together, reducing clutter. - Export: Opens the Export side panel. - Print: Opens up the print window.
+- Browse Folder: Opens the browse dialog where you can select which folder you would like to browse. - Browse Home: Navigates to your home Pictures folder. - Browse Desktop: Navigates to your desktop. - Add Cataloged Folder: Lets you choose a folder to add to the Cataloged Folders section of the Folders pane. - Copy to My Catalogs: Copy or move a group of selected photos to a specific cataloged folder. - Remove Cataloged Folder: Removes the selected folder from the Cataloged Folders pane. - Manage Extras: Opens the Extras Manager for importing and exporting Resize presets. - Quick Export: Saves the current image in Photoshop, TIFF, JPEG or PNG format. - Resize Single Image: Opens the selected file in Resize's Single Image mode. - Send to (list): Sends your image to the selected application in the list. - Group RAW Plus JPG: Stacks RAW and JPG pairs together, reducing clutter. - Export: Opens the Export window. - Export with Preset: Exports the current selection using a preset from the hierarchical menu, bypassing the Export window. - Export with Previous: Exports the current image with the last-used Export setting. - Print: Opens up the print window. - Restore Data: Starts the process of restoring from a backup. - Back Up Data: Backs up your current Resize configuration (see "Backing up Your Work in Resize" on page 92).